-One of the games we played for the Sassy Sasquatch Bigfoot Party was the Bigfoot Race, which required giant Bigfoot Cardboard Feet.
-While I got the idea off of Pinterest, as usual, none of the pins I found actually led to a tutorial.
-No surprise there.
+One of the outdoor games we played for the Bigfoot Themed Party was the Bigfoot Race, which required giant Bigfoot Cardboard Feet.
+While I got the idea off of Pinterest, none of the pins seemed to lead to a tutorial.
 So I used my son’s foot as a starting point to figure out how big to make them.
 This game is, of course, also fun for any time, not just parties!

 This “race” was really fun and the kids were laughing their butts off as the giant feet flopped around when they ran.
 One tip I will pass along is to have them leave their shoes ON.
 The feet will tie on to their shoes much better and won’t slide off as easily.

-Step 1: Use the pencil to sketch out a rough shape of a very large foot on to the poster board.
+1: Use the pencil to sketch out the rough shape of a very large foot on to the poster board.
 It shouldn’t be to scale and will be somewhat wide.
 I suggest putting your foot down on the poster board on the floor and tracing around your foot, but at least four inches out.
 Don’t make the toes separate, just make them short little humps so they are more easily cut out.
 Use a child’s foot to mark lines where you’ll cut the slits for the ties, one on each side of the foot, midway.

-Step 5: Use the scissors to cut 1-inch by 18-inch strips of fabric.
+5: Use the scissors to cut 2-inch by 18-inch strips of fabric.
 You’ll need two for each pair of feet.
 Poke the strips through the slits so that the two ends of the fabric are both on the top of the foot.
 Repeat for all the feet.
-We decided to use muslin fabric because it was the most cost effective and would be strong enough to hold up to the strain.
+We decided to use muslin fabric because it was the most cost-effective and would be strong enough to hold up to the strain.
 But, using a wide burlap ribbon would work really well, too, because the rough texture would help keep it from untying.

 That’s it!
 As I mentioned above, try to have the kids tie the Bigfoot Cardboard Feet on over their shoes for the best fit.
 Though, they work either way.